BiancaSeleveschi/shopping-website-app/README.md

 Furthermore, the app provides a smooth and secure checkout process.
 Users can make online purchases, select preferred payment methods, and add multiple addresses for shipping flexibility.
 Additionally, the app supports easy returns, ensuring a hassle-free experience if users need to exchange or refund their purchases.

-Overall, the shopping app aims to create an enjoyable and hassle-free online shopping experience for users.
-With its user-friendly interface, convenient features like authentication and favorites, as well as efficient browsing, searching, and payment options, the app strives to meet users' needs and enhance their satisfaction while shopping online.

 Demo: https://shopping-app-meduzza.netlify.app/
 ## Project setup
 ```